 The Land Use Planning Commission oversees the Unorganized Territory, the area of Maine where there are no incorporated municipal governments.

 The commission is a nine-member board composed of county and gubernatorial appointees.
-It needs five votes to pass or deny any request.

 Its decision Wednesday certified that the CMP project is permitted in the areas where it is proposed.
 The Maine Department of Environmental Protection in turn will consider the commission’s recommendations within its own decision.